Progression Into Adulthood

 Students on Progression Into Adulthood take part in a wide range of vocational work experience and social enterprise opportunities:

-– The Liberty Centre experience – allows learners to put the Maths and English Functional Skills lessons into practice, retail skills are enhanced through serving customers in the restaurant while on the till and waiting on tables, and hospitality skills are used to prepare and cook meals in the kitchen.
+– The Liberty Centre experience: This allows learners to put Maths and English Functional Skills lessons into practice.
+Retail skills are enhanced through serving customers in the restaurant while on the till and waiting on tables, and hospitality skills are used to prepare and cook meals in the kitchen.

-– Craft and Furniture Upcycling – students learn specific, functional and transferable skills to create products to sell as part of social enterprise.
+– Craft and furniture upcycling: Students will learn specific, functional and transferable skills to create products to sell as part of social enterprise.

 – English, Maths and ICT are embedded across the vocational element and include practical marketing and functional ICT.

 – Work Experience and developing employability skills are a key part of this course and contribute to a successful transition out of college and into the community or workplace.

 Progression Into Adulthood delivers both Entry 2 and Entry awards and are assessed through a portfolio.

 For all learners joining Entry Level Study Programmes, there are no formal entry requirements, however you will have a one-to-one interview to discuss your personal learning needs.
 You will also be required to study English and Maths at an appropriate level to suit your ability.

 This is the course for you if you have: